-- ATIB's total assets were only 4.1% of the consolidated total assets - Income before other income and expense from ATIB was only 6.8% of consolidated income before other income and expense.
+- ATIB's total assets were only 4.1% of the consolidated total assets - Income before other income and expense from ATIB was only 6.8% of consolidated income before other income and expense\.

-Consolidated KPI 1 Manner of Calculation 2011 2010 Discussion Return Capital Employed on Percentage of income before interest and tax over capital employed 28.2% 38.6% Decrease resulted from lower income before other income (expense) during the period.
-Return Equity attributable on to Percentage of net income over equity attributable to equity 21.0% 32.7% Decrease resulted from lower net income equity holders of the parent holders of the parent for the period.
-Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.25:1.00 0.30:1.00 Improved due to payments of interest- bearing loans and increase in stockholders' equity.
+Consolidated KPI Manner of Calculation 2011 2010 Discussion Return on Capital Employed Percentage of income before interest and tax over capital employed 28.2% 38.6% Decrease resulted from lower income before other income (expense) during the period.
+Return on Equity Percentage of net income over equity 21.0% 32.7% Decrease resulted from lower net income attributable to equity holders of the parent attributable to equity holders of the parent for the period.
+Current ratio Ratio of current assets over current liabilities 1.93:1.00 1.89:1.00 Increase due to reduction in payables.
+Asset to equity ratio Ratio of total assets over equity attributable to equity holders of the parent 1.24:1.00 1.30:1.00 Due to increase in equity.
+Debt to equity ratio Ratio of total liabilities over equity attributable to equity holders of the parent 0.25:1.00 0.30:1.00 Improved due to payments of interest-bearing loans and increase in stockholders' equity.
 Days Sales in Receivables (DSR) Gross trade receivables over revenues multiplied by number of days 14 days 15 days Due to improved collection efforts.
 Lost Time Injury Number of lost time from injuries per standard manhours 0.88 0.91 Decrease brought about by lower number of injuries.

-Note: Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.
+\Note: Income before other income and expense is defined as income before net financing costs, net gains on derivative instruments and others.